 On average, 50% of the wine is vinified using micro vinification techniques, meaning that half the wine is vinified in 60% new, French oak barrels.
-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.
 The wine is then aged in 60% new, French oak barrels for an average of 18 months before bottling.
-Michel Rolland consults on the wine making.
+Michel Rolland consults on winemaking.

 There is a second wine, Les Terrasses de Tour Saint Christophe, which is vinified in concrete tanks.
 On average, the production of Tour Saint Christophe is close to 4,000 cases of wine per year.

 Starting with the 2017 vintage, the property began producing a small amount of white Bordeaux wine, “Angela”.
 Made from 100% Sauvignon Blanc.
 The wine is barrel fermented and aged in a combination of clay amphora and new, French oak barrels.
 Angela from Tour Saint Christophe Blanc is going to be difficult to find as only 75 cases are produced each year.
 The wine will be sold as a generic AOC Bordeaux Blanc.